 - Fill in all the necessary fields:

-ID: The ID is the unique identifier of the floor – it can be left blank if so it will be automatically assigned by Backstage.
+ID: The ID is the unique identifier of the floor.

 Name: The name used within Backstage to identify the floor name.